-Istanbul is the European capital of culture.
-This is an understatement.
+Istanbul, the European capital of culture.
+This an understatement.
 God, Istanbul is the world.

-My fascination of Istanbul started when my friend, who was a Turk, showed me beautiful photos of Istanbul from his Facebook album.
+My fascination of Istanbul started when my best friend, Ata, showed me beautiful photos of Istanbul from his Facebook album.
 Then, I read a lifestyle magazine that featured a Robin Padilla’s trip to Istanbul.
 The photos were again, outstanding, and I felt Robin did really enjoy his whole trip.
 I was completely mesmerized and from that day on, Istanbul was a dream place to see.

 God, Istanbul is the world, just saying it again.
 It was way far richer when it comes to culture, and everyone was so accommodating.
 In the streets, people were offering us their warmest smiles.
-They loved to guess the origins of people – my friends, two can be Koreans, one can be Chinese, and one can be Arab – so it was funny – sometimes we were Malaysians, Thais; but most of the time – we were Japanese.
-They called us “Japon!
+They loved to guess the origins of people – my friends, Nawi and Boggs can be Koreans, Nash can be Chinese, and Tani can be Arab – so it was funny, sometimes we were Malaysians, Thais; but most of the time, they called us “Japon!
 Japon!”

 It was a royal palace.
 Everyone seems to talk and walk like the empress and emperor.
 The city was a display of pride and royalty.
 I loved the combination of everything Ottoman, everything Byzantine and everything Constantinople; everything Asian and yet everything European.
 I was witnessing a live showcase of the three famous empires in the history of mankind.